 |Accommodations Expenses (hostels, guest houses, friends, and relatives)||$9,076.57||$16,863.87||$7,787.30|

-So how much does it cost to travel full time around the world?
+So how much does it cost to travel the world full time?

 I guess the answer is, it depends.
 Being a nomad is not for everyone.
 The first question you have to ask yourself is whether you can handle not having a permanent home base.
 I will admit that it’s hard in the beginning, but like everything else in life, you get used to it.
 Within six months it was my new norm, and I really couldn’t fathom going back to my old life.
 Even after my recent decision to rent an apartment in Chiang Mai, Thailand, as my new home base, I still get itchy feet and have to go back on the road several months per year.